Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-If you want to transfer some of your personal fund into a pension scheme, then you will be entitled to personal tax relief.
-Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your fund, meaning that an £80 payment will be worth £100.
-If you are a higher or additional rate tax payer then tax relief will also be available up to the top rate of tax that you pay.
+If you want to transfer some of your personal fund into a pension scheme, you will be entitled to personal tax relief.
+Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your find, meaning that an £80 payment will be worth £100.
+If you are a higher or additional rate tax payer, tax relief will also be available up to the top rate of tax that you pay.

-Pension contributions made by a company are deductible for corporation tax purposes, so long as you can demonstrate that they are wholly and exclusively for business purposes.
-Whist the guidance on what this means in practice isn’t definitive, in general if a remuneration package is reasonable and doesn’t result in an overall tax loss for the company, then the contributions can be deducted.
+Pension contributions made by a company are deductible for corporation tax purposes, as long as you can demonstrate that they are wholly and exclusively for business purposes.
+Whilst the guidance on what this means in practice isn’t definitive, in general, if a remuneration package is reasonable and doesn’t result in an overall tax loss for the company, then the contributions can be deducted.

-Annual Allowances can be carried forward from the previous three years if they have not been used, meaning that up to £170,000 can be contributed in 2016/17 so long as the following criteria are met; you must have been in a UK registered pension for the years in which your allowance was unused, and you must have earned at least as much as you want to contribute in the tax year in which the payment is to be made.
+Annual Allowances can be carried forward from the previous three years if they have not been used, meaning that up to £160,000 can be contributed in the tax year so long as the following criteria are met:

-- Tax relief on personal contributions is limited to 100 per cent of an individuals salary or other earned income, meaning that any gross contributions, which exceed this amount will not normally be tax efficient.
+•Tax relief on personal contributions is limited to 100% of an individual’s salary or other earned income, meaning that any gross contributions, which exceed this amount will not normally be tax efficient

-- Both annual and lifetime limits are imposed on the pension contributions that can be made.
-The annual limit is £40,000 in 2016/17 and the lifetime limit is £1,000,000 so if you want to contribute more than that then the excess will be liable for tax.
+•Both annual and lifetime limits are imposed on the pension contributions that can be made.
+The annual limit is £40,000 in 2019/20 and the lifetime limit is £1,055,000 so if you want to contribute more than that then the excess will be liable for tax

 Our team of expert accountants can help you through your pension process and make the best decision for you.
 We’ll do this by ensuring that you make the most of the tax efficiencies available.